How To Draw A Book: 7 Easy Step By Step Tutorials

 How To Draw Books Standing

-This is the easiest way to doodle books and it’s probably the most popular one.
+This is the easiest way to doodle books, and it’s probably the most popular one.
 These will look great in your book tracker!

-Finally, add some decorative elements to your spines – add dots, lines, circles, rectangles.
+Finally, add some decorative elements to your spines – add dots, lines, circles, and rectangles.
 Let your imagination flow.

 Here is what you do if you need to doodle one single book.